highchair/artinruins-com/_property/perkins-bldgs.md

 #### Rau Fastner

 Rau Fastener Company moved in as a tenant in 1917, expanded its operations, and owned and occupied the three Perkins buildings by the 1970s.
 They expanded the complex in 1952, as noted above.

 In 1911 Romanian immigrant Lues Reiter (1871-1947) established a small company of four employees producing metal stampings and fasteners for fabric.
 In 1917 the company moved from its Blount Street, Providence, location to occupy two floors of the Providence Lithograph Building.
 By 1940 Rau had a staff of 100, working in 40,000 sq ft of space that included some of the Ada Building next door.

 The company grew dramatically during the war years, employing 450 and earning four Army-Navy E awards for production of a range of buckles and fasteners for the war effort. […]

 Around 1968 the company established a new division, **Rau Findings Company** (located in the Olneyville section of the Providence), even as it was considering the option of going public or merging with a larger company.
 Choosing the latter, the company was sold to U.S. Industries in 1968.
 In 1971 Rau purchased the Charles H. Perkins Building, refitting it for its Rimco subsidiary and machine rebuilding department.

 In 1975 the Rau division of U.S. Industries was sold to Premier Metal; ten years later it was sold again to London-based Hanson Trust.
 By 1990 the local management of Rau was concerned that a competitor, Georgia-based Scovill Fastener, was planning to acquire the company for the purpose of consolidating it into its Georgia operation.
 In response Rau’s officers borrowed substantially to buy the division back from Hanson.
 The purchase was accomplished, but the repatriated Rau lost money in 1991, 1992, and 1993. […] Rau filed for receivership in September, 1994, with a debt of $8.8 million.

 <details markdown="1" class="rhythm">
   <summary>More history</summary>

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 A large complex on the east side of Dexter Street at the corner of Dexter and Sprague streets.
 The complex consists of three parts: a three-story brick building facing Westfield Street (1890), a two-story brick factory building facing Dexter Street, and a four-story building (Ada Building) to the east.
 The Dexter Street factory building (1952) stands behind a paved lot on the east side of Dexter Street.
 It is a large, two-story, brick, rectangular structure with a flat roof.
 Several loading bays are located on the first floor level of the west elevation.
 Fenestration is comprised of rows of rectangular, fixed and awning windows.
 To the east is the three-story, brick block set perpendicular to the street.
 The building features segmental-arch window openings with a combination of multi-light sash and brick and wood infill with stone sills.
 A tall, brick smokestack with brick corbelling stands as a prominent feature of the complex.
 To the east is the four-story, gable-roof, L-shaped Loft building, which stands parallel to Sprague Street.
 This block features similar fenestration to the three-story block and features a one-story boiler room on its northwest side.
 A two-story, wood-frame building clad in metal sheathing stands on the north side of Westfield Street.